-The HealthGrid association maintains per-VO and VRC-wide mailing lists.
+Per-VO and VRC-wide mailing lists, initially maintained by the HealthGrid association, have been migrated to the GoogleGroups service.
 These communication channels are essential in maximizing the impact of the tools and services developed within the community, as well as negotiating and managing resources with the NGIs.
-The mailing lists are automatically updated daily by querying the VRC-affiliated VOMS servers.

-A redundant VOMS server has been provisioned and installed by the HealthGrid association for the biomed VO.
-Its production use will help shielding the users from downtimes of the main server.
+A redundant VOMS server has been provisioned and installed by the HealthGrid association for the biomed VO, which goal is to help shielding the users from downtimes of the main server.
+With HealthGrid being dissolved, the redundant VOMS operation will end in October 2012.
+A new partner needs to be identified to host the service after that date.

-The LSGC receives support from the NGIs involved and the HealthGrid association in term of manpower and grid resources.
-Part of this manpower is used to operate a technical team of members from the biomed VO [R11] to assist the LS users.
-The function of the team is to address problems reported by the community, usually through the GGUS front-line support system; the support is organized using duty shifts.
-The technical team also anticipates problems by actively probing the most critical services for the proper VO operation through a dedicated Nagios server [R12].
-Procedures have been defined to react to regular maintenance events such as SE decommissioning operations.
+The LSGC receives support from the NGIs in term of grid resources and manpower.
+A technical support team of volunteer members from the most active users of the biomed VO [R11] assists the LS users.
+The support is organized in duty shifts, its functions are to monitor resources dedicated to the community, address problems reported either by the users or by the site administrators.
+The communication is ensured by the GGUS front-line support system.
+The technical support team actively probes most services for the proper VO operation, in particular using a dedicated SAM Nagios server [R12].
+Additional tools, specifically developed by the team, help to proactively monitor well known issues, thus anticipating service failures.
+Procedures have been defined to react to regular maintenance events such as resource decommissioning operations.